cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

     super.onFinish(succeeded, context);
   }

-A limitation of the current implementation of BatchPartitionConsumer is that there can not be concurrent runs of the MapReduce job.
+A limitation of the BatchPartitionConsumer is that there can not be concurrent runs of the MapReduce job.

 Exploring PartitionedFileSets
 =============================